According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 One of the first things I’m after when rating templates is a good selection.
 But as someone who has wasted hours of my life going through hundreds of WordPress templates, I can also tell you that too much choice can be a pain.

 So the first great news here is that Squarespace seems to hit the right spot.
-There is a total of 110 ish templates, available in the following 14 categories:
+Both 7.0 and 7.1 each offer around 110 templates, available in the following 15 categories:

 - Online Stores